-- 22. Unlike the accounting standards, the statistical guidelines do not use control as a criterion for defining institutional units.
-For instance, though controlled by government, public corporations are institutional units on their own; and so are quasi-corporations that are unincorporated enterprises that function as if they were corporations.17 Instead, the statistical guidelines delineate institutional units on the basis of being (resident) centers of legal responsibility, that is, having legal independent holdings of assets and liabilities.
-The statistical guidelines give preference to units ("autonomous decision centers") legally holding assets/liabilities over other units, "because it provides a better way to organize the collection and presentation of statistics even if its usefulness is limited in some cases" (1993 SNA, par.
-2.19). - 23.
-At the same time, the statistical guidelines recognize that units controlled by other units may not be centers of decision-making for all aspects of economic life.
-In fact, they use the same terms as the accounting standards to characterize these relationships, defining subsidiaries as entities controlled by another corporation (generally evidenced by 50 percent or more equity ownership) and associates as influenced by another corporation (generally between 10 percent to 50 percent share ownership).
+Unlike the accounting standards, the statistical guidelines do not use control as a criterion for defining institutional units.
+For instance, though controlled by government, public corporations are institutional units in their own right; and so are quasi-corporations that are unincorporated enterprises that function as if they were corporations.
+15 Instead, the statistical guidelines delineate institutional units on the basis of being (resident) centers of legal responsibility, that is, having legal independent holdings of assets and liabilities.
+The statistical guidelines give preference to units legally holding assets/liabilities over other units, "because it provides a better way to organize the collection and presentation of statistics even if its usefulness is limited in some cases" (1993 SNA, par.
+2.19).